The modular Association for Coaching, Accredited Advanced Diploma in Coaching

 Selection is a threefold process which may include: completed application form, reference from a professional who knows the applicant and their work, and may include a personal interview with a course tutor to ascertain suitability for the course.
 The potential attributes looked for in the selection process are evidence of: the ability to reflect upon life/professional experience and use it to enhance self-awareness and maturity; the ability to form a coaching relationship; the ability to build upon self-criticism; the capacity to cope with the emotional, intellectual and practical demands of the course and of providing coaching and receiving supervision.
 The course is not an opportunity to work out personal issues which may need the support of personal coaching or counselling but a commitment to self-disclosure in relation to course learning and personal awareness will be expected.

-In addition to passing the written assignments for the 5 modules (a to c), students are expected to submit:
+In addition to passing the 5 modules (a to c), learners are expected to submit:

 • Evidence of minimum of 75 hours coaching practice (in addition to class-based training)

 showing use of GROW, ABCDEF, SPACE and PRACTICE (as well as other coaching approaches and models used on the course as appropriate)

 • Report detailing coaching supervision received from qualified/accredited coach or coaching